Wisdom Teeth Removal Charlotte NC

 What If I Have Questions Before Surgery?

 At the time of your consultation, your specific situation will be discussed in greater detail.
 We encourage you to ask any questions you may have.
-If new questions arise after your consultation, please call our office at Charlotte Office Phone Number 704-358-8898 to speak to one of our patient care coordinators.
+If new questions arise after your consultation, please call our office at Charlotte Oral Surgery Phone Number 704-358-8898 to speak to one of our patient care coordinators.

 The Day of Treatment